 We go further to address the problem of unsupervised learning.
 To make this feasible, we build in known geometric information about optical flow in rigid scenes.
 We introduce the Competitive Collaboration framework [ ] and use it to train four different networks that estimate monocular depth, camera pose, optical flow and non-rigid motion segmentation.
 All of these models compete and collaborate to explain the image sequence.
 This produces the most accurate unsupervised flow results to date.

-Furthermore, we also model occlusions and multiple frames in a video sequence for unsupervised learning of optical flow [ ].
+Additionally, occlusion boundaries give important information about scene structure and we have worked on learning to detect these [ ].
+Furthermore, we model occlusions and multiple frames in a video sequence for unsupervised learning of optical flow [ ].